Michele Ferrari: Biography

-Ferrari was born in Ferrara, Emilia-Romagna, Italy, where he still lives.
+Ferrari was born in Ferrara, Emilia-Romagna, Italy, on 26 March 1953, where he still lives.

 In 1978, he obtained his degree in Medicine and Surgery at the University of Ferrara.
 His doctoral thesis concerned the measurement of anaerobic threshold in the sport of running.

 Ferrari was a consultant to the Italian Track and Field Federation (FIDAL) from 1977 to 1980.
 He became a specialist in sports medicine at the Sapienza University of Rome in 1981.

-He was co-author of more than 20 papers in journals of sports physiology.
-He studied parameters of athletes in a variety of sports, such as track and field, cycling, swimming, skiing, and speed-skating.
-Subsequently, until 1983, he was the sports physician of the National Italian Biathlon team (FISI).
+He was a co-author of more than 20 papers in journals of sports physiology.
+He studied parameters of athletes in a variety of sports, such as track and field, cycling, swimming, skiing, and speed skating.
+Subsequently, until 1983, he was the sports physician of the Italian National Biathlon team (FISI).

-Eventually he settled on his lifelong interest: the development of training programmes for professional cyclists.
+Eventually, he settled on his lifelong interest: the development of training programmes for professional cyclists.
 One of Ferrari's earliest successes was coaching Francesco Moser to achieve the hour record in 1984, crushing Eddy Merckx's mark by more than a mile.

-Initially Ferrari worked with Professor Francesco Conconi at the University of Ferrara, who developed testing techniques for human performance, using methods such as monitoring the heart rate during exercise and recovery.
+Initially, Ferrari worked with Professor Francesco Conconi at the University of Ferrara, who developed testing techniques for human performance, using methods such as monitoring the heart rate during exercise and recovery.
 Another controversial Italian doctor, Luigi Cecchini, is their common disciple.

 From 1984 onwards, Ferrari achieved extraordinary improvements in the fitness of many cyclists.
 Ferrari popularised the use of VAM, a parameter now used in cycling as a measure of fitness and speed.

 Cycling team doctor and increasing prominence

 In 1994, Ferrari was the team doctor for Gewiss.
 The team had an excellent season, winning many races.
 In the Flèche Wallonne, the team realized a historic triple victory.
 Concerned by the domination of the Italian team, some observers pointed a finger of suspicion at the team doctor.
 Far from calming this controversy, Ferrari compared erythropoietin to orange juice.
 "EPO is not dangerous, it's the abuse that is.
 It's also dangerous to drink 10 liters of orange juice".
 This statement cost him his job as team physician.
-But his reputation was made, and his name thereafter was associated with use of EPO in particular.
+But his reputation was made, and his name thereafter was associated with the use of EPO in particular.
 In 1995, Ferrari started his own private medical practice.